 - Reducing culling due to reproductive performance, lameness

-- This may be related to the reasons described above
+- Reproductive performance and lameness may be related to walking distances and elevation as described above

 Improving grazing management:

 - Irregular paddock sizes make hitting target residuals difficult when constrained by an afternoon milking

 - Cows spend more time on pasture

 - Better matching feed supply/demand on farms with relatively flat pasture growth curves

 - More productive use of the rest of the day; tasks not interrupted by an afternoon milking

 - Potential for 24hr grazings (i.e. no animal work till next morning)

 - Accessing new labour pools (e.g. milking can occur at any time during the day)